Best Dynasty Fantasy Football League Draft Strategy for 2023

 And you can supplement along the way with quality rookies and buy low/sell high trades to keep cycling that roster.

-The goal should be: Don’t let your roster wither and start fresh.
+The goal should be: Don’t let your roster wither.
 Keep it perennially competitive.

 Be Flexible in Your Startup Draft